-HSC 464 Health Sciences Capstone must be completed at Excelsior College with a minimum grade of C. To be eligible for the Capstone, students must have all other health sciences requirements (core, concentration, information literacy, and elective) complete and be within 9 credits of completing the arts and sciences component (including having completed the written English requirement).
+HSC 464 Health Sciences Capstone must be completed at Excelsior College with a minimum grade of C. To be eligible for the Capstone, students must have all other health sciences requirements (core, area of emphasis, information literacy, and elective) complete and be within 9 credits of completing the arts and sciences component (including having completed the written English requirement).

-HSC 464 Health Science Capstone 3 credits
+HSC 464 Health Science Capstone (3 credits)